-- California law protects employees against discrimination or harassment because of an employee's pregnancy, childbirth or any related medical condition (referred to below as "because of pregnancy").
-California also law prohibits employers from denying or interfering with an employee's pregnancy-related employment rights. - Your employer has an obligation to: - reasonably accommodate your medical needs related to pregnancy, childbirth or related conditions (such as temporarily modifying your work duties, providing you with a stool or chair, or allowing more frequent breaks); - transfer you to a less strenuous or hazardous position (where one is available) or duties if medically needed because of your pregnancy; - provide you with pregnancy disability leave (PDL) of up to four months (the working days you normally would work in onethird of a year or 17 1⁄2 weeks) and return you to your same job when you are no longer disabled by your pregnancy or, in certain instances, to a comparable job.
-Taking PDL, however, does not protect you from non-leave related employment actions, such as a layoff; and - provide a reasonable amount of break time and use of a room or other location in close proximity to the employee's work area to express breast milk in private as set forth in Labor Code section 1030, et seq. - For pregnancy disability leave: - PDL is not for an automatic period of time, but for the period of time that you are disabled by pregnancy.
+- PDL is not for an automatic period of time, but for the period of time that you are disabled by pregnancy.
 Your health care provider determines how much time you will need. - Once your employer has been informed that you need to take PDL, your employer must guarantee in writing that you can return to work in your same position if you request a written guarantee.
-Your employer may require you to submit written medical certification from your health care provider substantiating the need for your leave. - PDL may include, but is not limited to, additional or more frequent breaks, time for prenatal or postnatal medical appointments, doctor-ordered bed rest, "severe morning sickness," gestational diabetes, pregnancy-induced hypertension, preeclampsia, recovery from childbirth or loss or end of pregnancy, and/or post-partum depression. - PDL does not need to be taken all at once but can be taken on an as-needed basis as required by your health care provider, including intermittent leave or a reduced work schedule, all of which counts against your four month entitlement to leave. - Your leave will be paid or unpaid depending on your employer's policy for other medical leaves.
-You may also be eligible for state disability insurance or Paid Family Leave (PFL), administered by the California Employment Development Department. - At your discretion, you can use any vacation or other paid time off during your PDL. - Your employer may require or you may choose to use any available sick leave during your PDL. - Your employer is required to continue your group health coverage during your PDL at the level and under the conditions that coverage would have been provided if you had continued in employment continuously for the duration of your leave. - Taking PDL may impact certain of your benefits and your seniority date; please contact your employer for details.
+Your employer may require you to submit written medical certification from your health care provider substantiating the need for your leave. - PDL may include, but is not limited to, additional or more frequent breaks, time for prenatal or postnatal medical appointments, doctor-ordered bed rest, severe morning sickness, gestational diabetes, pregnancy-induced hypertension, preeclampsia, recovery from childbirth or loss or end of pregnancy, and/or post-partum depression. - PDL does not need to be taken all at once but can be taken on an as-needed basis as required by your health care provider, including intermittent leave or a reduced work schedule, all of which counts against your four month entitlement to leave. - Your leave will be paid or unpaid depending on your employer's policy for other medical leaves.
+You may also be eligible for state disability insurance or Paid Family Leave (PFL), administered by the California Employment Development Department. - At your discretion, you can use any vacation or other paid time off during your PDL. - Your employer may require or you may choose to use any available sick leave during your PDL. - Your employer is required to continue your group health coverage during your PDL at the same level and under the same conditions that coverage would have been provided if you had continued in employment continuously for the duration of your leave. - Taking PDL may impact certain of your benefits and your seniority date; please contact your employer for details. - If possible, you must provide at least 30 days' advance notice for foreseeable events (such as the expected birth of a child or a planned medical treatment for yourself).
+For events that are unforeseeable, we need you to notify your employer, at least verbally, as soon as you learn of the need for the leave.
+Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until you comply with this notice policy.